 Athletic Counselor, U-M Athletic Department

 Emily is a clinical athletic counselor for the U-M athletic department’s Performance Psychology Center.
 She provides direct clinical care to student-athletes, consults with coaches, conducts team presentations, creates educational programming and works interactively with support staff.

 A native of Kentucky, Klueh was an elite swimmer, winning an NCAA championship, being named Big Ten Swimmer of the Year and competing professionally until 2016, while also representing USA Swimming.
 She earned her bachelor’s and master’s degrees from the University of Michigan.
 For Athletes Connected, Emily previously served as program coordinator and is the lead on restorative yoga groups.

 Will Del Rosario is a director and producer with over a decade of experience working in film and commercial production.
 Along with notable film projects, Will has been directing brand films for the Healthy Minds Network and other organizations.

-Through the Athletes Connected Project, Will directed and produced four student-athlete films.
+Through the Athletes Connected Project, Will has directed and produced all of the student-athlete films.

 KEY PROGRAM CONTRIBUTORS

 The Athletes Connected project wouldn’t exist without staff members who worked tirelessly for the program’s success from its founding.

 Grant Co-PI, School of Public Health